Supplier identity

 Short answer

-To understand the company behind an Alibaba store, ask for the full Chinese legal company name, unified social credit code, and business license screenshot.
-Then compare that identity against the storefront, PI issuer, and payment beneficiary.
+To verify the Chinese company behind an Alibaba supplier, do not start with the English store name.
+Ask for the Chinese legal company name, unified social credit code, and business-license image.
+Then compare that company against the Alibaba profile, proforma invoice, payment beneficiary, website, email domain, and any explanation for related companies.

 When this matters